reshmisuragani/MasterThesis-DRAM_PUF/Source/Raspiberrypi-DRAMPUF/README.md

 You can find most of these files in the original Raspbian image.<br>
 Just be sure to rename the corresponding *.dtb file to rpi.dtb

+## Communication

+Use GPIO Pins 14 and 15 for communication via PuTTy or minicom or any other serial communication software.<br>
+The Baud Rate is at 115200<br>

 ## Input parameters to get DRAM PUF

 1. Insert the SD Card into the Raspberry Pi B+ and boot it.
 You can connect the Rpi to your computer via serial cable.
 Use a terminal software (e.g. minicom) to transfer parameters or receive data.